bzollern/bzollern.github.io/_posts/2025-01-22-2025-MIT-Mystery-Hunt.md

 </details>

 I held off on helping the metameta for the moment while I did extraction work on [Passage of Time](https://www.two-pi-noir.agency/puzzles/passage_of_time), but swapped back on afterwards.
-By now it was 1930, two and a half hours to HQ closing.
+By now it was 1930, two and a half hours to Hunt HQ closing.
 Basically every puzzle was either solved, was well on its way to being solved, or had a "clue" (free answer) used on it, so it was just meta duty.
 Given the Nashville surprise and our lack of progress on Background Check, we probably weren't getting a runaround.

 <details markdown="1">
 <summary>Back to Paper Trail.</summary>